Reds vs. Dodgers Player Props Betting Odds

-Spencer Steer and Freddie Freeman are two of the top players with prop bets on the table when the Cincinnati Reds and the Los Angeles Dodgers square off at Dodger Stadium on Saturday (beginning at 9:10 PM ET).
+Player prop bet options for Freddie Freeman, Spencer Steer and others are listed when the Los Angeles Dodgers host the Cincinnati Reds at Dodger Stadium on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!